Sunday 13 November 2022

 the football fields and back into the main park

 While following the initial same path as the opening lap, the full lap takes a turn over the River Darent via the park's twin bridges.
 The course then enters an area which most locals have never ventured into.
 It's a grassy trail path which follows the river and at the end swings in a short uphill section through a wooded area.
 There are some significant tree routes here so care must be taken, and during periods of heavier rain you may even spot the flow of water running down the path.
 At the top of this path the route follows the edge of the grass sports fields until reaching the path where the course heads downhill and back across the bridges.
+A not-that-well-known fact is that underneath the football pitches lies the remains of a Roman Villa.
+It was first discovered in 1895 and re-excavated in 1979.

 Back in the main section of the park the course rejoins the original small loop for a short section before heading round towards the formal flower beds.
 This area of the park is also home to one of the arches from the town's old medieval bridge which was reconstructed in its present location in 1923.
 A stream used to flow under it but it is now underground.
 From here the lap works its way back towards the start/finish area following the path around the bandstand which is officially called the Sir Henry Wellcome Bandstand.
 It dates from 2010 so is quite a new addition to the park.
 On Sundays during the summer there are usually a series of free concerts performed by various local brass bands.
 The route again rejoins the original smaller loop and this now leads round to the start area, which at the end of the final lap is now the finish.